 Honesty and Integrity: Residential Appraisal Service, LLC

-Residential Appraisal Service, LLC holds itself to the industry standards and mandates set in place for professional behavior.
-We can't accept anything less from ourselves.
+When busy with an appraisal, we follow the highest ethical standards possible.
 We have a responsibility not to do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
 We can't do assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would invite appraisal fraud since raising the estimate of the home would inflate the their paycheck.
-We set ourselves to a higher standard.
-Other unethical practices may be defined by state law or professional organizations to which an appraiser belongs.
+That is perhaps the appraisal industries most important rule, because it would invite fraudulent practices since raising the value of the home would up the fee.
+We don't do that.
+Other improper practices may be established by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
-We diligently follow these rules to the letter which means you can be assured we are going above and beyond to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.

 With Residential Appraisal Service, LLC, you won't have any doubts that you're getting 100 percent ethical, honest service.